prashantpurwar12/StudDesk/README.md

 ## ✨ Overview

-EduDesk is a comprehensive student management platform designed for schools and educational institutions.
+StudDesk is a comprehensive student management platform designed for schools and educational institutions.
 It provides an intuitive interface for managing student records, tracking academic performance, and generating insightful analytics—all wrapped in a beautiful, modern UI with both light and dark mode support.

 ## 🚀 Features